omarsabha91/Cypress-TypeScript-Automation/README.md

 # Cypress E2E Automation for Stocks Maze

 This repository contains end-to-end automated tests for the Stocks Maze marketPlace vendor web application.
-The tests are written using [Cypress](https://www.cypress.io/), an advanced front-end testing tool built for modern web applications.
+The tests are written using TypeScript and [Cypress](https://www.cypress.io/), an advanced front-end testing tool built for modern web applications.

 ## Getting Started